balanced/balanced-docs/overview/rev1/guides/balanced-js.rst

 Now let's define our `callback`_, the block of code we want to execute after having received a response for our tokenization request to the Balanced API.
+If desired, this can be the same method as the one handling bank account creation request responses.
+Just add some checking to see what kind of response was returned, e.g check for a ``cards`` or ``bank_accounts`` key.

 .. code-block:: javascript